tinkercademy/unity_bolt_2Dplatformer/README.md

 step 3: type in this sentence in the git bash: $ git clone -c core.longpaths=true https://github.com/tinkercademy/unity_bolt_2Dplatformer.git to clone the project

 This game contains bolt curriculum lesson 2-4 all materials, inclusive of ALL challenges completed.
 Customise the scenes by dragging the prefabs into the scene.
+Note that scene1 is sparsely customised, hence please drag and drop the prefabs into the scene to customise it yourself

 Game Controls: